-digdugdirk 2 days ago
+digdugdirk a month ago

 Is there a list of these "code sandboxes" floating around somewhere?
 It seems like it's going to be more and more important with LLMs playing more of a factor in development moving forward.

-• sudb a day ago
+• sudb a month ago

 I know of https://modal.com/, which I believe is used by Codegen and Cognition.